 practice online interviews

-With so many face-to-face meetings cancelled, the likelihood is that if you do land an interview, it will be a virtual one.
+With so many face-to-face meetings moving online, the likelihood is that if you do land an interview, it will be a virtual one.
 But that doesn’t need to be a negative thing and it could go in your favour.
 Use this time to hone your interview skills, whether that’s learning to be more aware of your body language to learning how to use different digital tools like Google Hangout, Skype or Zoom so you’re prepared for the real thing.

 You can also think about the potential questions you might be asked so you can prepare and refine your answers.
 Practicing in advance will help you stay confident on the day of your interview and will ensure you’re prepared for the type of questions you might be dealt.

 The pandemic has, understandably, been a difficult time for everyone the world over.
 This is particularly true of people who have struggled financially and with employment.
 But it’s important to remain optimistic and identify the positives of the situation.

 six ways to improve financial wellbeing during Coronavirus; https://www.randstad.co.uk/career-advice/work-life/covid-19-finance-tips/